Helmholtz-AI-Energy/TBBRDet/README.md

 ## Usage

 Paths to datasets/MLFlow/outputs/etc. need to be set within the config files.
 You can search for the string `/path/to/` to know which to replace.

-For library usage instructions, see the REAMDE within each library's `scripts/` directory.
+For library usage instructions, see either the [MMDetection README](scripts/mmdet/README.md) or the [Detectron2 README]().

 ## Structure